 India has consistently attracted global clinical trials due its sizeable patient population, highly qualified and trained medical professionals, familiarity of the population with English, state of the art medical facilities and affordability.
+We have discussed the Indian clinical trial landscape in detail in our paper here.
+5

-G. Product Standards
+H. Product Standards